FlZtz/Hybrid_Elusive_Case_Repair_Method/README.md

     - `log_statistics.py`: Calculates statistics from XES event logs.
     - `lstm_repair.py`: Dummy implementation of the LSTM repair method.
     - `quality_metrics.py`: Implementation of quality metrics for evaluation.
+    - `random_repair.py`: Dummy implementation of the random repair methods.
     - `train.py`: Script for training the Transformer model.
 - `src/`: Contains the source code files for the project.
     - `config.py`: Configuration file for the model.